Skip to content

 HWPC Sensor uses the RAPL (Running Average Power Limit) technology to monitor CPU power consumption.
 This technology is only available on Intel Sandy Bridge architecture or newer.
 However, Intel Core Tiger Lake, Alder Lake and Raptor Lake families for desktop and mobile are not supported.
 The sensor is also available on AMD Zen (1,2,34).
 Power/ARM/RISCV are not supported architectures.

 In particular, it exploits the perf API of the Linux kernel.
 It is only available on Linux and need to have root access to be used.
-The sensor also requieres cgroup V1.
+If you are using version 1.2 or older, the sensor requires cgroup V1.

 The sensor can not be used in a virtual machine, it must have access (via Linux kernel API) to the real CPU register to read performance counter values.